pablobernabeu/Data-is-present/README.md

 - [Interactive plots with `plotly::ggplotly()](https://plot.ly/ggplot2/)`
 - [Statistics](https://learningstatisticswithr-bookdown.netlify.com/part-v-statistical-tools.html);
 - [How functions work](https://swcarpentry.github.io/r-novice-inflammation/02-func-R/);
-- Debugging. mind letter case, close parentheses and inverted commas, ensure to have necessary packages installed and loaded, and adhere to the formats required by functions;
+- Debugging.
+Code errors are known as bugs.
+They are often tiresome but can also be interesting, depending on the number of hours slept.
+Some tips for the first 40 years programming in R: watching letter case, closing parentheses and inverted commas, ensuring to have the necessary packages installed and loaded, and adhering to the formats required by functions;
 - Vast availability of free resources on the internet (e.g., from [RStudio](), [University of Glasgow](), and [many more](https://twitter.com/nickgaspelin/status/1219699050741714944));
 - Community: [Github repositories](https://github.com) (e.g., for R packages), [RStudio Community](https://community.rstudio.com/), [StackOverflow](https://stackoverflow.com/), etc. Using and contributing back;
 - [RStudio Cloud](https://rstudio.cloud/), a great, personal RStudio environment online.